 Over our many years in business, we've been fortunate to work with a wide range of different clientele in both private and public sectors.
-One of our most rewarding experiences to date was working with Akron Children’s Hospital on a Qualitative/Quantitative Case Study on determining the optimum approach to reducing pathogenic load in flight helmets.
+One of our most rewarding experiences to date was working with Akron Children’s Hospital on a Qualitative/Quantitative Case Study to determine the optimum approach to reducing pathogenic load in flight helmets.
 The results of this scientifically controlled study were staggering.

-As part of Children's Hospital of Philadelphia (CHOP) a Registered Nurse Exchange Program is managed as part of their mission to advance healthcare for "children...through innovative research".
-In support of this program, Williams® Direct Dryers® was contacted by a participating Nurse serving at Akron Children's Hospital who was concerned about possible cross contamination of disease through flight helmets used when transferring patients by helicopter.
+The Children's Hospital of Philadelphia (CHOP) has a Registered Nurse Exchange Program that advances healthcare for children "through innovative research".
+In support of this program, Williams® Direct Dryers® was contacted by a participating Nurse serving at Akron Children's Hospital.
+She was concerned about possible cross contamination of bacteria through flight helmets used when transferring patients by helicopter.

 A study conducted over a 13 month period evaluated the type and quantity of bacteria growing within flight helmets.
 The purpose was to create the data from which implementation of an evidence based cleaning regime could be established.
 The test results found 9 varieties of pathogens populating flight helmets.
 These microbes included varieties capable of a wide variety of very obnoxious diseases.
 However, interestingly, included in this toxic mix was Micrococcus luteus which is well known for its role in transforming human sweat into an unpleasant odor common in locker room environments.

 After cleaning the flight helmets as per manufacturer's recommendations and drying with a Williams® Direct Dryer® there was an 82% reduction in microbe quantities and a 77% reduction is microbe varieties.

 What else did they discover?